-After each scenario, the subjects filled out a questionnaire about the interaction.
-The questionnaires consisted of a number of statements, for each of which the subjects stated to what extent they agreed.
-The set of statements were somewhat different for the operators and the users.
-Only one of the statements from the users' questionnaire is discussed in this chapter: "we did well in solving the task".
+After each scenario, both operator and user filled out a questionnaire about the interaction.
+The questionnaire consisted of a number of statements, for each of which the subjects stated to what extent they agreed.
+Only one of the statements from the users' questionnaire is discussed in this report: "we did well in solving the task".
 There was a choice of seven levels of agreement, ranging from "strongly disagree" to "strongly agree".
 After the whole experiment, both user and operator were interviewed.
 For the users, the questions mainly concerned how well they thought that they had been understood and if they had understood the vocoder.

-4.2.3.5 Data analysis
+3.4.
+Data analysis

 All utterances of the users and operators were transcribed and manually annotated.
 Each utterance was annotated with regard to which dialogue acts it contained and how well it was understood.
-Some annotation examples are given in Table 4.1.
-The annotation schemes used are described below and presented in Table 4.2 and Table 4.3.
+Some annotation examples are given in Table 1.